Fletcher Bowron: Later life

 He lost re-election in 1953 after having survived a number of recall attempts, with his defeat attributed partly to the loss of his liberal backing as a result of McCarthyism.
 In 1956, he once again ran for superior court judge, defeating Joseph L. Call in the November election.
 Serving one six-year term, he retired in 1962, but remained active in city activities.

 On January 4, 1961, his wife Irene died at the Madison Lodge Sanitarium after spending nearly five years at the facility.
 Ten months later, Bowron married his long-time executive assistant, Albine Norton.

 Following his retirement from the bench, he served as director of the Metropolitan Los Angeles History Project, hiring Robert C. Post, then a graduate student at UCLA, as his chief researcher.
 In 1967, Bowron was named chairman of the city's Citizen's Committee on Zoning Practices and Procedures.

+Death and burial

 After finishing work on September 11, 1968, he suffered a fatal heart attack while driving home.
 While his body lay in state in the Los Angeles City Hall rotunda, people came to pay their respects.
 He is buried at Inglewood Park Cemetery.